Kacie & Pete’s Black Canyon of the Gunnison Camping Elopement Photos

 A 1.5 day elopement

 Jokes aside, I take my job as a professional third wheel very seriously.
-I’m also a tour guide, and since these two aren’t from Colorado, I sent them pdfs on pdfs of my favorite places to eat, hikes, and must-sees.
+As with any great road trip elopement, I’m also a tour guide, and since these two aren’t from Colorado, I sent them pdfs on pdfs of my favorite places to eat, hikes, and must-sees.
 We agreed to meet up the day before their elopement for an adventure to my favorite secret waterfall, since it isn’t on any maps.
 These photos captured the two hikers in their natural habitat.
 Even though it was chilly in the shady grove, they were game to smooch in the pelting waterfall.

 An unforgettable rescue story